-That iwith the Florida Governor’s Office Notary Complaint Division TSPA, TESCHER, SPALLINATEDSIMONSHIRLEYLicensed PublicNotarized certain of the estates now ADMITTED AND ACKNOWLEDGEDssFFILLEGALLY NOTARIZING certain , including Forging and Fraudulently Notarizing SIMON’s signature on a document, months after he was deceased
+That in an investigation with the Florida Governor’s Office Notary Complaint Division pertaining to the documents that give TSPA, TESCHER, SPALLINA and TED alleged fiduciary powers in the estates of SIMON and SHIRLEY, the Licensed Notary Public who Notarized certain of the estates documents has now ADMITTED AND ACKNOWLEDGED that she has committed Fraud by ILLEGALLY NOTARIZING certain documents, including Fraudulently Notarizing SIMON’s signature on a document and allegedly forging the signature months after he was deceased.

-That tesesaresTESCHERSPALLINATEDSIMONSHIRLEYmay have beenSIMON ELIOTRthe Public, ELIOT’s Response to the Notary and the original complaint filed against the Notary, in exhibits contained in Petition 7.
+That these acts are illegal and the documents that give TSPA, TESCHER, SPALLINA and TED fiduciary powers in the estates of SIMON and SHIRLEY may have been illegally obtained after death of SIMON.
+ELIOT has produced the Response of the Notary Public, ELIOT’s Response to the Notary and the original complaint filed against the Notary, in exhibits contained in Petition 7, exhibit No. 1, 2 & 3.

-That it is alleged that theDTPD Insurance Fraud, Mail and Wire Fraud,ALPF and Interested Parties Fraud on in attempt to convert the Policy proceeds to themselvesCOUNT I
+That it is alleged that the Cross Defendant and Third Party Defendants have committed Civil Conspiracy, Professional Malpractice, Insurance Fraud, Mail and Wire Fraud, Abuse of Legal Process, Fraud on Beneficiaries and Interested Parties and Fraud on the courts in attempts to convert the Policy(ies) proceeds to themselves, against the wishes and desires and beneficiary designations made by SIMON prior to his death.

+COUNT I

 FRAUD